yashgugale/PyTorch-Style-Transfer-On-Video/README.md

 7. Open the video and check the result.

 ## C. Video Credits:
-All over in 10 seconds - Ian Rushton
+All over in 10 seconds - Ian Rushton.
 Link : https://www.youtube.com/watch?v=rUWxSEwctFU

 ## Cheers!